heysphere/node-vs-go/README.md

 Let's see how much we can squeeze from Node.js and Go HTTP servers on my local machine (OSX, 3.1 GHz Intel Core i5, 8 GB 2133 MHz RAM) by calling a route that does nothing more than returning current timestamp.

-Go server can handle at least 3 times more RPS than the Node one with much better and stable latency.
-I said "at least" becasue the benchmark and the server were launched on the same machine, so they were compeating for resources (like CPU), which didn't allow the Go server to run at full scale.
+Go server can handle at least 3-4 times more RPS than the Node one with much better and stable latency.
+I said "at least" becasue the benchmark and the server were launched on the same machine, so they were compeating for resources (like CPU), which didn't allow the Go server run at full scale.
 Take a look at the table below:

 | Server | Number Of Connectinos | RPS | Mean Latency (ms) | Std.
 Dev |
 | :---: | :---: | :---: | :---: | :---: |